In this instalment of my Alterations story I am going to

 I could see the potential of this dress as it is a lovely shape, however, it had the ugliest buttons I have ever seen (so much so I binned them, they were too hideous for words) and using some polka dot fabric leftover from a dress I bias bound the collar and decorated the skirt and replaced the buttons with pretty red polka dot ones.

-This is a skirt I really loved the first time around when I first bought it when at Uni, but I got a bit bored with it.
-So, slashing some of the seams un-evenly I added some fluted frills to the lining and made it much more interesting.
-It swished beautifully, I loved it and literally wore it to death!
+first bought it when at Uni, but I got a bit bored with it.
+So, slashing some of the seams un-evenly I

 Remember my friend who’s wedding dress I made into a suit for her brother’s wedding; well this was originally one of those very long floaty skirts, and being quite small it really swamped her.
 I took off the top two frill sections, turned them upside down creating a new waistline, added a waistband from another old dress, then put on straps and fluted cap sleeves – she wore to Ascot as far as I know.